wp-plugins/print-o-matic/readme.txt

 * The plug-in was forked and completely rewritten from Print Button Shortcode by MyWebsiteAdvisor.

 == Upgrade Notice ==

+= 1.6.4 =
+* addressed lovely IE issues
+* mega hack-o-riffic workaround for IE input text elements loosing user input values

+= 1.6.3 =
+* fixed bug with title not passing target correctly when displaying both icon and title

+= 1.6.2 =
+* fixed issue with printstyle default value not saving
+* deactivating plugin no longer clears all settings

+= 1.6.1 =
+* corrected typo in printstyle attribute

+= 1.6.0 =
+* added tag and class attributes
+* target now passed using data attribute rather than hidden input field

+= 1.5.7 =
+* added pause_before_print attribute and option to manually pause the print dialogue box to let the page fully load.

+= 1.5.6 =
+* typo correction
+* replaced inline scripts with print_data object in footer

+= 1.5.5 =
+* Added some more workarounds for Internet Explorer
+* Added optional jQuery clone.fix to address issues with cloning textarea elements
+* Added %prev% and %next% target placeholders to print elements immediately preceding or following the print button
+* Added delay if iframe is detected
+* Added Russian language translation

+= 1.5.4 =
+* small bug fixe with css not loading on roll-your-own POM elements

 = 1.5.3 =
 * work-around for IE 11 bugs